May 13th, 2018

-Please note that The InterStrength Group, LLC does not want to receive confidential or proprietary information from you through our websites.
-Any non-personal information or material sent to The InterStrength Group, LLC will be deemed NOT to be confidential.
-By sending The InterStrength Group, LLC any non-personal information or material, you grant The InterStrength Group, LLC an unrestricted, irrevocable license to use, reproduce, display, perform, modify, transmit and distribute those materials or information, and you also agree that The InterStrength Group, LLC is free to use any ideas, concepts, know-how or techniques that you send us for any purpose.
+Please note that Integral Typeworks, llc (dba InterStrength, InterStrength Institute, InterStrength Press, and Linda Berens Institute) does not want to receive confidential or proprietary information from you through our websites.
+Any non-personal information or material sent to any of these organizations will be deemed NOT to be confidential.
+By sending The Integral Typeworks, LLC parent of all the Linda Berens companies, any non-personal information or material, you grant Integral Typeworks, llc and all it’s subsidiaries an unrestricted, irrevocable license to use, reproduce, display, perform, modify, transmit and distribute those materials or information, and you also agree that The Integral Typeworks, llc and its subsidiaries is free to use any ideas, concepts, know-how or techniques that you send us for any purpose.
 However, we will not release your name or otherwise publicize the fact that you submitted materials or other information to us unless: (a) you grant us permission to do so; (b) we first notify you that the materials or other information you submit to a particular part of a site will be published or otherwise used with your name on it; or (c) we are required to do so by law.

 The General Data Protection Regulation (GDPR) (EU) 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
 It also addresses the export of personal data outside the EU.
 As part of our efforts to support you and be compliant with the upcoming changes to the EU data protection law (GDPR) on May 25, 2018, we’ve made a couple of changes to create additional transparency and clarity: